SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> Find out more on their official site

-Admission is free.
-The tree will remain on display throughout the holiday season.
+Admission to the event is free!
+The tree will remain on display throughout the holiday season, but there is usually a small admission charge for sightseers.

 >> Visit their official site for more details and to register for this free event

 The annual Christmas tree in the heart of Union Square is free for all to enjoy throughout the holiday season.The Union Square Christmas Tree is lit for the season!
-It will illuminate nightly through the holidays.
+It will be lit nightly through the holidays.

 It's a fun one to stop by and check out as you are doing your holiday shopping around the square!